vipinagrawal25/MeMC/README.md

 possible way.
 Therefore, we expect the user to have a prior understanding of the Metropolis algorithm for the Monte Carlo simulation and a basic concept of Elasticity pertaining to membranes.
-Both the concept is described in detail in the document paper/paper.pdf.
+Both the concept is described in detail in the document `paper/paper.pdf`.
 That being said, we shall now dive deeper and explain how different part of the code functions in the following sections:

 ## Constructing the membrane

 To begin the simulation we generate a equilibrated randomized position on a surface of a sphere.
-For details we refer the reader to section xx.xx of paper/paper.pdf.
-The main code for this purpose is given in `main/start.cpp` and the relevant  executable is "bin/exe_start".
+For details we refer the reader to `subsection grid` in `section numerical implementation` of `paper/paper.pdf`.
+The main code for this purpose is given in `main/start.cpp` and the relevant  executable is `bin/exe_start`.
 The executable takes three arguments:
 1) Number of random points to be equilibrated
-2) Geometry of the surface "sph" for a surface of sphere and "cart" for flat plane
+2) Geometry of the surface `sph` for a surface of sphere and `cart` for flat plane
-3) Folder name to write the output files.
+3) Folder name inside which the outputs will be written.

 Rest of the parameter are hard coded.
 For instance, the radius of the sphere on which we generate randomize positions is unity.